manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 We used the classic Boruta feature selection method in two versions: one using ExtraTrees as the estimator and the other using LightGBM.
 Both cases indicated the removal of "driving_license", and LightGBM suggested discarding three additional variables.

-Another classic approach consists in using the "feature_importances_" parameter from tree-based algorithms (Géron<sup>2</sup>, pp. 221).
+Another classic approach is using the "feature_importances_" parameter from tree-based algorithms (Géron<sup>2</sup>, pp. 221).
 We applied this technique in two versions as well, using ExtraTrees and LightGBM.
 The result was intriguing, as some variables received entirely different rankings, as highlighted in the figure below:

 ![banner](img/feature_importance_2trees.png)